serialseb/serialseb.github.com/_posts/2016/2016-05-09-terraform-conditionals.md

 ---
 Terraform has modules, and they are both insanely great and absolutely infuriating at times.

-When you split your logical resources in modules, you often want to make sure you make them configurable, bh aving some resources only generated when you set a flag in a variable.
+When you split your logical resources in modules, you often want to make sure you make them configurable, by having some resources only generated when you set a flag in a variable.

 ```tf
 variable "create_server" { default = true }